collaborativebioinformatics/swagg/README.md

 # swagg
 ![image](swagg-logo/SWAGG_LOGO_V1.png)

-The SWAGG Pipeline is is designed to create graph genomes from read data.
-The input into the pipeline is a set of reads with a reference genomes, and the reads can be short reads or preprocessed long reads.
-Thereafter the reads are sent through a stage where they are assembled into longer contigs, and the resultant contigs are mapped back to the reference genome to look for discrepancies with the reference genome.
-These "discrepancies" or mutations are found using structural variant tools that output VCF files per read set.
-These VCF files are taken together to contrstruct the genome graph at the end of the pipeline.
+SWAGG is a pipeline to make graph genomes from read data.
+The input into the pipeline are reads with/without reference genome(s).
+Reads can be short-reads or preprocessed (basecalled) long-reads.
+Reads are assembled into longer contigs, and contigs are mapped back to the reference genome to look for discrepancies with the reference genome.
+These discrepancies can be either real mutations or sequencing artifacts, and are found using structural variant tools which output VCF files for each read set.
+These VCF files are taken together to make the genome graph at the end of the pipeline.

 ## Pipeline Overview